jgroth/kompendium/README.md

 }
 ```

-It's recomended to either name all the examples in a similar fashion, or to place them in an examples/ folder or similar.
+It's recommended to either name all the examples in a similar fashion, or to place them in an examples/ folder or similar.
 This way, it's very easy to exclude them from the production build by excluding them in the Stencil configuration.

 ### 4.2.
 Type information